SightstoneOfficial/LegendaryClient/README.md

 How To Install
 ==============
 We are working on a new install method (Which will make Sightstone eaasier to install).

 Please wait until vesion 4.0.0.0 comes out (You guys will be happy with this version.
+Trust me)

-Trust me) I will run a FULL test of Sightstone before this release.
-This means I will enter a ranked game, normal game, custom game, test game invites and basically every function and page will be tested.
+I will test Sightstone before this release.
+This means I will enter a ranked game, normal game, custom game, test game invites and basically every function and page will be tested to not crash (NA).

 ##Development Builds
 You can get the in-development bleeding edge builds from the link below.